 This is the current version.

 Download the POL Configurator installer and give it a try.

 I have had reports that the install creator I use to make the POL Configurator Installer being blocked by antivirus and anti-malware software with some antivirus programs.
 I am reasonably certain that my install creator is clean as not every antivirus program blocks it but because it does get blocked by some antivirus software I am providing a ZIP file of the program and supporting files.
 When unzipping this to an existing installation of the Configurator make sure that you tell your OS or ZIP file manager to overwrite all files.

 Note: Upon launching the Configurator it loads the default settings.
 If you have settings already configured for your server and you want to keep them, first make sure that the Configurator is showing your POL location in the box at the bottom of the form labeled "Location of your POL directory".
-Then click the "Load My Config Files" button.
+Then click the "Load My Settings" button.
 If you fail to do this, upon saving your settings you will change your previous configuration to whatever settings are showing in the Configurator and you will lose the settings that you had prior to using the Configurator.